 Converting this historically important water mill was tougher than expected

-When Ruth Grimshaw and Rob Glass took on a crumbling Cumbrian water mill, they had intended to convert it.
-But conserving this Scheduled Monument, which features in the new Grand Designs TV series, turned into a much bigger project than planned.
+When Ruth Grimshaw and Rob Glass took on a Cumbrian water mill that was falling apart with the intention of converting it, but conserving this Scheduled Monument, which features in the new Grand Designs TV series, turned into a much bigger project than planned.

-Rob, 35, had long been fascinated by the 200-year-old stone structure, which is next to a stream near his family’s home near Ulverston in Cumbria.
-It was first a water mill, then a blacking mill making charcoal dust for iron forges, and eventually a pigsty, before falling into disrepair for 60 years.
+Rob, 35, had long been fascinated by the crumbling stone structure, which is next to a stream close to his family’s home.
+Designated a scheduled monument, it was first a water mill, then a blacking mill making charcoal dust for iron forges, and eventually a pigsty – before falling into disrepair for 60 years.
+When Rob showed it to his partner, Ruth, 31, she fell in love too, and an audacious plan began to take shape.
+The couple intended to buy the site, though it lacked planning permission, and convert the ruins into an eco-friendly home with an adjoining studio and workshop.

-Initially though, the plot wasn’t for sale: ‘We asked the owner if he’d consider selling it in January 2015,’ says Rob.
+An early snag was that the plot wasn’t for sale.
+‘We asked the owner if he’d consider selling it in January 2015,’ says Rob.
 ‘After agreeing a price of £110,000 and giving ourselves two years to gain planning permission, we set about trying to make the project happen.’